 Risk assessment is one of the most important areas of IT due diligence.
 A proper risk assessment can increase the chances of success, given the lengthy and complicated nature of an M&A transaction.
 Assessment must be done in the following areas –

 Disaster Management and Business Sustainability

-When dealing with IT, we have to make provisions for any kind of disasters or crash.
-It is important to understand that IT is delicate and complex technology that can hang, crash, be infected by a virus, and so much more.
+When dealing with IT, we have to make provisions for any kind of disaster or crash.
+It is important to understand that IT is a delicate and complex technology that can hang, crash, be infected by a virus, and so much more.
 Therefore in this particular area of IT due diligence, we must ask questions such as –

 - Are there any intrusions or vulnerabilities in current IT systems?
 What can we do to secure these systems?

 - Is there a disaster or damage recovery plan in place?

 - Are there processes and systems that take regular data and software back-ups?

 A lot of the operations of the business depend on IT; for example – can we imagine Walmart to sustain if its supply chain software system crashes?
 Proper IT security and disaster management are the keys to long-term business sustainability in today’s world.